saritasa-nest/terraform-provider-mssql/website/docs/r/database.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the database.
-This must be unique within a given MySQL server and may or may not be case-sensitive depending on the operating system on which the MySQL server is running.
+This must be unique within a given MS SQL server and may or may not be case-sensitive depending on the operating system on which the MS SQL server is running.

 * `default_character_set` - (Optional) The default character set to use when a table is created without specifying an explicit character set.
 Defaults